VisualComposer/builder/readme.txt

 == Changelog ==

 = 42.0 =
-*Release Date - 2022-01-19*
+*Release Date - 2022-01-20*

 ### Free:
 - New: Ability to close editor windows with 'Esc' button added
-- New: Authors and Contributors don not have access to Visual Composer by default for security reasons
+- New: Authors and Contributors do not have access to Visual Composer by default for security reasons
-- Update: Help Center links in the editor updated with the pathes to the new Help Center
+- Update: Help Center links in the editor updated with the paths to the new Help Center
 - Update: Drag and Drop improved for better user experience
 - Update: Editor windows have transitions for better user experience
 - Update: Getting Started screen updated for better user experience